adambard/learnxinyminutes-docs/powershell.html.markdown

 0 ? 'yes' : 'no'  # => no

-# The default array object in Powershell is an fixed length array
+# The default array object in Powershell is an fixed length array.
 $defaultArray = "thing","thing2","thing3"
-# you can add objects with '+=', but cannot remove objects
+# you can add objects with '+=', but cannot remove objects.
 $defaultArray.Add("thing4") # => Exception "Collection was of a fixed size."
 # To have a more workable array, you'll want the .NET [ArrayList] class
 # It is also worth noting that ArrayLists are significantly faster